firespring/givesource/documentation/seeding-the-database.md

 # Prerequisites
-1. Follow the [Development](development.md) wiki to configure your development stack.
+* Follow the [Development](development.md) wiki to configure your development stack.
-2. You will need to be connected to the [VPN](https://github.com/firespring/engineering-devops/blob/master/documentation/vpn.md) while running seed.
+* You will need to be able to connect to the subnet which contains the givesource database you wish to seed
+  * The way Firespring accomplishes this it by connecting to the [VPN](https://github.com/firespring/engineering-devops/blob/master/documentation/vpn.md)
+  * There are several additional ways to accomplish this based off how your AWS Account has been configured - discuss these with your AWS Solutions Architect if you require a different one

 # Seeding the Database
 The database seeds includes `donations`, `messages` and `nonprofits`.
 Under-the-hood the seeders use the faker library.